cmda-bt/pt-course-19-20/readme.md

 ### Grade

-This course is assessed through an oral knowledge test where you present your team’s work.
+This course is assessed through an oral knowledge test where each team presents their work.
 You are graded individually.

 Grades for the course follow standard academic grading of the Netherlands.